tus/tusd/docs/_storage-backends/aws-s3.md

 ## Permissions

-For full functionality of the S3 backend, the user accessing the bucket must have at least following AWS IAM policy permissions for the bucket and all of its subresources:
+For full functionality of the S3 backend, the user accessing the bucket must have at least the following AWS IAM policy permissions for the bucket and all of its subresources:

 ```
 s3:AbortMultipartUpload